 Sponsor a Missioner

 Religious Life offers three mission trip opportunities to students each academic year, one international and two domestic.
 As you know, the cost of missions, particularly international travel, continues to rise.
 If you would wish to sponsor a missioner, or to be a volunteer leader on a trip assisting our Religious Life staff, our students will be the grateful beneficiaries of your generosity.
-For gift opportunities, please contact Rev. Kelli Taylor, Vice President for Religious Life and Community Engagement or the Advancement office who can help you make the most of your gift, personally or as a congregation.
+For gift opportunities, please contact Rev. Kelli Taylor, Vice President of Mission Integration and Student Well-Being/University Chaplain or the Advancement Office who can help you make the most of your gift, personally or as a congregation.

 What can Religious Life do to strengthen your ministry?